SebastiaanJohn/knn-memory-clipcap/blogpost.md

 Apart from images, other visual data such as video segments naturally have long-range dependencies between individual frames.
 When interpreted seperately, each frame may not contain enough information to generate a meaningful caption for the whole video.
 However, when interpreted jointly, emergent patterns may be observed that can be used to generate a more accurate caption.
 The ClipCap model does not account for these long-range dependencies as the mapping network's Transformer only has a limited context window, and therefore may not be able to generate accurate captions considering entire videos.

-# Our contribution
+# Methodology

+## Memorizing Transformer
 <!-- Describe your novel contribution. -->
 Our research aims to explore potential performance enhancements in video captioning by integrating a Memorizing Transformer[^wu2022memorizing] into ClipCap's mapping network.
-The original paper applies the concept of Memorizing Transformers to language models, aiming to address the challenge of long-term dependencies within textual information.
+The original paper applies the concept of Memorizing Transformers to language models, aiming to address the phenomenon of long-term dependencies within textual information.
 We propose that this approach can be extended to incorporate visual information in the context of video captioning, where long-range dependencies are also prevalent.

 The Memorizing Transformer is an extension of the original Transformer[^vaswani2017attention] architecture that incorporates so-called _memory layers_ (see [figure 2]).
 Typically, a Transformer can only take a fixed amount of tokens into account, called the _context window_, when calculating attention[^vaswani2017attention].
 Increasing the size of this window is impractical, as the memory size required scales quadratically with the size of the context window[^kitaev2020reformer].
 The Memorizing Transformer aims to improve upon this by adding an external memory component into the conventional self-attention mechanism.